You've probably heard the old saying "time is money." That's true even for teenagers just looking for a babysitting job.

 Some young teens are very ambitious and participating in all kinds of charity work, as well as after-school and extracurricular activities.
 It might be hard for them to find time in their schedule, or they might need to sacrifice time spent doing something they enjoy to come interview for a babysitting position with you.

 Arguments Against Paying a Babysitter for an Interview

 It's Not a Norm

 I've never been to an interview where I was paid to attend.
 In fact, I'd probably think something was up if someone had to bribe me to come and interview to work for them.
-Paying for interviews or expecting payment for interviews just isn't a thing in any industry, whether you're young or an adult.
+Paying for interviews or expecting payment for interviews just isn't a thing in any industry, whether you're a teenager or an adult.